k9mail/k9mail.app/_documentation/widgets.md

 K-9 has a small number of built-in widgets to show information in the launcher.

-There are also a number of [third-party widgets available](../related).

 ## K-9 Accounts Widget

 The accounts widget allows you to have an icon that links directly to an inbox - either a single inbox, all messages or the unified inbox.